Praveen0095/Crowd-Aware-Bus-Boarding-Decisions-A-Rule-Based-A-B-Analysis-Using-LTA-Data/Setup.md

 ## Step 4: Set Up LTA API Access

 1. Visit Singapore LTA DataMall: https://datamall.lta.gov.sg/
-2. Click "Sign Up" and create an account
-3. After account verification, request API access
+2. request API access
-4. In your application, specify your use case (e.g., research on passenger boarding behavior)
+3. In your application, specify your use case (e.g., research on passenger boarding behavior)
-5. LTA will verify and send you an API key via email
+4. LTA will verify and send you an API key via email
-6. Save this API key securely
+5. Save this API key securely

 **Important**: Never share your API key or commit it to GitHub.
 Store it safely.